She Yuan: She Jian

 She Yuan had an older brother, She Jian (射堅) whose courtesy name was Wengu (文固).
 In his youth, She Jian had a good reputation.
 He was recruited to serve as a Gentleman of the Yellow Gate (黃門侍郎) in the office of the Three Excellencies.
 In 189, Emperor Xian of Han ascended the imperial throne.
 At the beginning of his reign, there was great famine and chaos even among the cities's district.
 She Jian left his office and along with She Yuan travelled southwest until they reached Yi Province where they joined his Governor Liu Zhang.
 Liu Zhang appointed She Jian as his Chief Clerk (長史).
 In 214, Liu Bei conquered Yi province and further employed She Jian as Administrator of Guanghan (廣漢太守) and Administrator of Shu Commandery (蜀郡太守).

 Life

 She Yuan at a young age was also famous because of his character.
 Grand Commandant (太尉), Huangfu Song esteemed him highly as a talented man therefore he arranged a marriage between his daughter and She Yuan.
-When Zhuge Liang opened his office as Chancellor (丞相), he appointed She Yuan as Libationer (祭酒).
+When Zhuge Liang opened his office as Chancellor (丞相) following Liu Bei's death.
+He appointed She Yuan as Libationer (祭酒).
 Later, he was transferred to serve as Officer to the Gentlemen of the Household (事中郎).
-He died in office.
+He died while serving in office.

 Qing-era scholar Qian Dazhao (钱大昭) further believed that She Yuan is mentioned in Liu Bei's last will to his son as Master She (射君).
 The relevant passage is: "When Master She (射君) came, he told me that the Chancellor saw you as a bright and cultivated man exceeding all his expectations.
 If he see you as such, what further worry have I?"